-Level 1 toddler Friendly Restaurants in NYC
+Level 1 toddler-friendly Restaurants in NYC

-These restaurants check all the boxes for toddler friendly restaurants in New York City.
+These restaurants check all the boxes for toddler-friendly restaurants in New York City.

 Nearby: 9/11 Memorial, World Trade Center, Oculus, Circle Line Ferry

 Most people visit the 9/11 museum, Oculus, and the World Trade Center.
 Right across the West Side Highway is El Vez.
 As you might suspect, it’s Mexican food.
-The food is good, it’s spacious, it has very clean bathrooms, and a friendly staff.
+The food is good, it’s spacious, it has very clean bathrooms and friendly staff.
 It is also a block away from a nice playground that has a good view of the Statue of Liberty and a Ferry stop.

 Nearby: SoHo, Greenwich Village, Chinatown

 Aunt Jake’s feels like one of those farm-to-table Italian bistros you’d find in the Midwest, yet it’s smack in the middle of Manhattan.
 When you’re inside, they somehow accomplished a lot of natural light with a very welcoming country style.
 It’s also surprisingly spacious with of course excellent food.
 The first time I was here was for a birthday party and was surprised by how cozy it was.
+They also have locations in Greenwich Village and the Upper East Side, we like the Little Spot best (on Mulberry Street).

 Nearby: Washington Square Park, East Village, Union Square, NYU